 Privacy means that information related to a report of violations of this Policy will be shared with a limited circle of College employees who "need to know" in order to assist in the assessment, investigation, and resolution of the report.
-All employees who are involved in the College's response to reports of violations of this Policy receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.
+All employees who are involved in the College's response to specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.